-- The variable remuneration of employees of: - an Alternative Investment Fund (AIF) Manager or self-managed AIF, or - a Management company for Collective Investments in Transferable Securities (UCITS), which is connected to the carried interest, is taxed at the flat rate of 8% with a minimum tax liability of €10.000 per annum (subject to conditions).
+- The variable remuneration of employees of: - an Alternative Investment Fund (AIF) Manager or self-managed AIF, or - a Management company for Collective Investments in Transferable Securities (UCITS), - which is connected to the carried interest, is taxed at the flat rate of 8% with a minimum tax liability of €10.000 per annum (subject to conditions). - or otherwise be taxed in accordance with the personal income tax rates.